Book Review: Calm by Michael Acton Smith

 To fully appreciate the utility of Michael Acton Smith’s Calm, it’s useful to paint a broad picture of the culture it endeavours to influence.

 Don’t get me wrong, modern science has furnished us with a vast supply of irrefutably beneficial technologies.
 Likewise, there are plenty of people who love their jobs and feel a great sense of satisfaction in attending to their weekly workload.
-But you don’t need to be a canny sociologist to perceive a culture of exhaustive activity – where the quest for productivity is supplemented by binges of digital distraction.
+But you don’t need to be a canny sociologist to perceive a culture of specific activity – where the quest for productivity is supplemented by binges of digital distraction.

-As more individuals come to recognise the unrelenting nature of this cycle, one word keeps popping up as a suitable antidote: mindfulness.
+As more individuals recognise the unrelenting nature of this cycle, one word keeps popping up as a suitable antidote: mindfulness.
 But while the concept of mindfulness is gaining more exposure, for many people it remains shrouded in ambiguity or seems like an inaccessible psychological methodology.

 This is where Calm nominates itself as a practical middle ground – a low-key entry point with the potential for kick-starting a major lifestyle revitalisation.